ishay320/aviProcessor/readme.md

 - dependencies.bash : is to install dependencies like openCV
 - makefile : is to compile my code
-- main.cpp : is the code
+- main.cpp : is the main code
+- test.cpp : is the testing with doctest
 <!-- - dockerfile : is for ease of cleaning -->

 # running the code